devtechsystems/devtechsys.com/_projects/Meta-Evaluation-of-Quality-and.md

 ---
-title: Meta Evaluation Of Quality And
-Project Title: Meta-Evaluation of Quality and Coverage of USAID Evaluations Start Year: '2009'
+title: Meta-Evaluation of Quality and Coverage of USAID Evaluations Project Title: Meta-Evaluation of Quality and Coverage of USAID Evaluations Start Year: '2009'
 End Year: '2012'